The River Tiber reaches Rome from the north,

 The first stone of the new church was laid in 1518.
 In 1524 the completion of a small circular church was halted by lack of funds; the political events which followed (1525 - defeat of King Francis I at Pavia; 1527 Sack of Rome) delayed the restart of the construction.

-Towards 1550 King Henri II financed a new project which was completed in 1589.
+Towards 1550 King Henry II financed a new project which was completed in 1589.
 The illustration shows the façade with the reliefs portraying two salamanders, the heraldic symbols of the Valois, the French Royal family.
-But when the church was inaugurated on October 8, 1589, King Henri III, the last of the Valois, was dead.
+But when the church was inaugurated on October 8, 1589, King Henry III, the last of the Valois, was dead.
 He was assassinated a few weeks earlier by Jacques Clément, a Dominican friar.

 The illustration showing S. Agostino is accurate in the detail, but grossly wrong as far as proportions are concerned.
 The actual church is wider and the central painting is smaller.
 Foreign engravers, especially German and Dutch engravers, tended to increase the height of Roman buildings and gave them an almost Gothic appearance.
 It is possible that the illustration of the book was based on a previous one which reflected this approach.

 In view of the 1750 Jubilee Pope Benedict XIV promoted the construction of new façades for many important churches of Rome.
 This led to a major renovation of S. Apollinare which the illustration shows in its medieval/Early Renaissance appearance.
-The building to the left of the entrance was the residence of Cardinal d'Estouteville; it was similar to Palazzo Riario ai SS.
+The building to the left of the entrance was the residence of Cardinal d'Estouteville; it was similar to Palazzo Della Rovere ai SS.
 Apostoli, which was built at the same time.
 The illustration however is not accurate: the entrance to the Cardinal's palace was to the right of the church and the big tower was to its left.

 In 1588 Spain was at the peak of its power: in 1580 King Philip II of Spain managed to become King of Portugal adding to his possessions Brazil